Awesome Feather

 She was bred and raced by Fred and Jane Brei's Jacks Or Better Farm Inc. and trained by Stanley Gold.
 Her jockey was Jeffrey Sanchez for all her races.
 She was sold for $2.3 million to Frank Stronach at the November 7, 2010 Fasig-Tipton sale after which her training was taken over by Chad Brown.

-Awesome Feather was sired by Awesome Of Course, her dam is Precious Feather.
+Awesome Feather was sired by Awesome Of Course, and her dam was Precious Feather.